Maksym-Paselsky/product-preview-card-component-main/README.md

 ## Overview

-My last newbie task on frontend mentor, simple product overview with price and description.
+My last newbie task on the frontend mentor platform, simple preview product with price and description.

 ### The challenge